coltisor/amazon-label-generator/README.md

 ## Usage

-Access the [application](https://coltisor.github.io/amazon-label-generator/) and, if you wish, you can install the app as an PWA on you device.
+Access the [application](https://coltisor.github.io/amazon-label-generator/) and, if you wish, you can install the app as an PWA on your device.

 How to install an PWA?
 Check here: [Tutorial](https://medium.com/progressivewebapps/how-to-install-a-pwa-to-your-device-68a8d37fadc1)